 Location.
 39° 15.801′ N, 76° 34.786′ W. Marker is in Baltimore, Maryland.
 Marker can be reached from E. Fort Avenue.
+The marker is at the base of the flagpole inside the star fort at Fort McHenry.
 Touch for map.
-The marker is at the base of the flagpole inside the star fort at Fort McHenry.
 Marker is in this post office area: Baltimore MD 21230, United States of America.
+Touch for directions.

 More about this marker.
 This is the former location of the "Star Spangled Banner" marker.
 The "In Full Glory Reflected" marker replaces that marker.
 The content of the "Star Spangled Banner" marker is repeated on the "O'er the Ramparts We Watched!" marker outside the fort.

 Categories. • Forts, Castles • War of 1812 •